JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 ## Southwark's arm is being twisted

-Southwark therefore appear to be confronted by a Mayor determined to _'promote a consistent approach'_ (para 13) to MIP, but heedless of any long-term threat to affordable housing and of two development partners, in Peabody and Berkeley, determined to take full advantage, to their own benefit, .
+Southwark therefore appear to be confronted by a Mayor determined to _'promote a consistent approach'_ (para 13) to MIP, but heedless of any long-term threat to affordable housing and of two development partners, in Peabody and Berkeley, determined to take full advantage, to their own benefit.

 Southwark's report tries to make the best of it; as well as emphasising the unlikelihood of any default, it claims that this decision will _'not therefore set a precedent for other schemes.'_ para 23  The Mayor has different ideas - he wants to see [his MiP clauses used across London](https://www.housing.org.uk/globalassets/files/resource-files/gla_practice_note_mortgagee_in_possession_january_2019.pdf) and says they will be used for anything he 'calls-in', (such as the Biscuit Factory link) and that he 'will promote their use for other schemes that are referable...and non-referable' ie basically everything.

-## What we think - profits first, people second
+## What we think

-the bottom of all this is the Mayor's desire to appease developers and RPs, who in turn want to appease the banks.
-An s106 arrangement that has worked perfectly well up to now (banks have evidently been satisfied with the standard MIP clause, it has never been triggered, and no RP as ever gone bust) is to be changed, compromising the 'in perpetuity' principle of affordable housing.
-The Mayor hopes that this will increase the amount of 'affordable housing', but has extracted (published) no concrete commitment from developers/RPs in exchange for the more developer friendly MIP (true?; it may make affordable housing a more 'liquid' asset, but that its no guarantee we will get more affordable housing, in the longer run.
+An s106 MIP clause that has evidently worked evidently worked perfectly well up to now is to be changed, compromising the 'in perpetuity' principle of affordable housing.
+The Mayor hopes that this will increase the amount of 'affordable housing', but has published no concrete commitment from developers/RPs in exchange for the more developer friendly MIP ; it may make affordable housing a more 'liquid' asset, but that its no guarantee we will get more affordable housing, in the longer run.

 It would be easy for the planning committee to approve the clause in the almost sure knowledge that it will never be triggered and the affordable housing will always remain such.
 But this is the thin end of a very long wedge.
 These clauses have already been used in Islington, Tower Hamlets and Lamnbeth.
 They are being actively promoted by the GLA.
 Once they proliferate the whole principle of affordable housing being for 'in perpetuity' will start to be lost and developers and their registered provider partners will use the same kind of ingenuity that thye have used with viability assessments to squeeze real affordable housing out of London.